This outdoor exhibition has now ended. Check out The Face: A new exhibition in the same spot from 26 Nov 2018 to 31 Jan

 The new artwork at King’s Cross

-No. 700 Reflectors is an outdoor artwork at King’s Cross featured on the 50 meter long Cubitt Wall by miriamandtom.
+No. 700 Reflectors was an outdoor artwork at King’s Cross featured on the 50 meter long Cubitt Wall by miriamandtom.

 The piece features 30,000 reflectors which create a continuous surface of shifting colour and form on Lewis Cubitt Square, where it takes up the entire length of the space.

 The work is by artist Rana Begum.
 It’s the first in a series of commissions that are part of The King’s Cross Project – a three-year programme of art commissions for the buildings and public spaces at King’s Cross.

 About the artist